V/Line VLocity: Design origins and testing

 The design was an evolution of the Xplorer/Endeavour railcars.
 Although Bombardier originally intended to use the same body shell design as the Endeavour, difficulties with the aerodynamic drag characteristics of this shape for the intended 160 km/h operational speed of the VLocity led to a complete redesign of the train body.
-Ultimately, the VLocity was designed concurrently with the B series being developed for Transperth as an electric multiple unit, resulting in a number of shared design elements.
+Ultimately, the VLocity was designed concurrently with the B series being developed for Transperth, resulting in a number of shared design elements.

 The original plan was for the 29 sets to be fitted with 2+3 seating, for a total capacity of 173 passengers per two-carriage set.
 However, in February 2003, that was changed to 144 seats in a 2+2 formation.

 In 2003, it was announced that the units would be built in Bombardier's Dandenong factory, with the bogies to be constructed at Bombardier's Derby Litchurch Lane Works in England, and the control system to be supplied by Bombardier's plant in Västerås, Sweden.
 The first unit was completed in July 2004, and testing began shortly after.
-The trains were tested at 160 km/h for the first time on 17 September, when Premier Steve Bracks joined a test run along a 30 km route from Warragul to Moe.
+The trains were tested at 160 km/h for the first time on 17 September, when then-Premier Steve Bracks joined a test run along a 30 km route from Warragul to Moe.

-Safety improvements were suggested at various stages in the development of the VLocity and, following the Waterfall accident in New South Wales, in which a train derailed when travelling too fast around a curve, and the Cairns Tilt Train derailment in Queensland, which occurred in similar circumstances, the State Government announced in December 2004 that the Train Protection & Warning System (TPWS) would be installed on Regional Fast Rail lines and the VLocity trains.
+Safety improvements were suggested at various stages in the development of the VLocity.
+For example, after the Cairns Tilt Train derailment in Queensland and the Waterfall accident in New South Wales, two very similar incidents where a train derailed when travelling too fast around a curve, the State Government announced in December 2004 that the Train Protection & Warning System (TPWS) would be installed on Regional Fast Rail lines and VLocity trains.
 In August 2005, the State Government commissioned an investigation into the fitting of seat belts on the trains, although the concept was considered potentially expensive and technically challenging.

 Testing revealed noise levels were too high in the cabin, delaying the introduction of the trains into service while the completed sets were modified.